This 5-minute vegan black bean dip is creamy, tangy, and bursting with herby freshness. Just put all the ingredients in a food processor and puree!

-This Mexican-inspired black bean dip features the trifecta of everyone’s favorite Latin flavors – cilantro, cumin, and lime – making it borderline addictive.
+This Mexican-inspired black bean dip recipe features the trifecta of everyone’s favorite Latin flavors – cilantro, cumin, and lime – making it borderline addictive.
 It’s creamy, tangy, and bursting with herby freshness.
-All you need is a can of beans, some olive oil, and a few seasonings.
-Let’s jump in!

 What’s In This Vegan Black Bean Dip

-The bulk of this dip is, you guessed it, black beans (canned or homemade).
+The bulk of this vegan and gluten-free dip is, you guessed it, black beans (canned or homemade).
 In the flavorings department, we’ve got fresh garlic, cilantro, ground cumin, and smoked paprika.
 Olive oil, lime juice, and a bit of water bring it all together.

 - Black Beans: Feel free to use canned or home-cooked beans here.
 You can also sub with pinto beans.